near-daos/sputnik-dao-contract/sputnikdao2/README.md

 **Here is a list of actions:**

-- `AddProposal` - _Adds proposal which is used internally._
+- `AddProposal` - _Adds given proposal to the DAO (this is the primary mechanism for getting things done)._
-- `RemoveProposal` - _Removes given proposal which is used for immediate deletion in special cases._
+- `RemoveProposal` - _Removes given proposal (this is used for immediate deletion in special cases)._
 - `VoteApprove` - _Votes to approve given proposal or bounty._
 - `VoteReject` - _Votes to reject given proposal or bounty._
-- `VoteRemove` - _Votes to remove given proposal or bounty (because it's spam)._
+- `VoteRemove` - _Votes to remove given proposal or bounty (this may be because the proposal is spam or otherwise invalid)._
-- `Finalize` - _Finalizes proposal which is canalled when proposal has expired and returns funds._
+- `Finalize` - _Finalizes proposal which is cancelled when proposal has expired (this action also returns funds)._
-- `MoveToHub` - _Move a proposal to the hub to shift into another DAO._
+- `MoveToHub` - _Moves a proposal to the hub (this is used to move a proposal into another DAO)._

 ---